DartmouthSpacePhys/rtdgui/README.md

 Spencer Hatch
 May 7, 2014 12:40pm

 This is the... rtdgui code.
 Note that you must install the (included) FLU libraries!
 See the README for the complex_proc repository for an example of how to use this thing.
-I don't know how to use it myself and no one has documented it, so I am just pointing you in a possible direction...
+As another example  (that is confirmed to be working!) this repository also includes two little bash scripts written by MPD for running both data acquisition and real-time display on Merry.
+They are updated so as to be functional with Merry as he stands in Jun 2014.

 A note on compiling the FLU library (Jun 23, 2014)
 ---------------------------------------------------